Ernest Gallo

-Ernest J. Gallo (March 18, 1909 – March 6, 2007) was an American businessman and philanthropist.
+Ernest J. Gallo (March 18, 1909 – March 6, 2007) was an American billionaire businessman and philanthropist.
 Gallo co-founded the E & J Gallo Winery in Modesto, California.

 Early life

 Gallo was born on March 18, 1909, in Jackson, California.

 Gallo's grandparents immigrated from Italy to the United States.
 Gallo's father was Giuseppe Gallo, a.k.a.
 Joseph Edward Gallo Sr, and his mother, Assunta Bianco Gallo, a.k.a.
 Susie Bianco Gallo.
 Together with his uncle Michael, his father ran the Gallo Wine Company, a wine distribution company.
 His mother's family, the Biancos, were winemakers.
 Gallo's father operated a boarding house for the miners in Jackson, California and a saloon in Oakland, California.

 In 1910, at one year old, Gallo lived with his maternal grandparents, Batista Biancos, in Hanford, California.
 At about age 6, Gallo returned to live with his parents.

 After the 1918 prohibition, Gallo's father had to close the saloon business.
 Gallo's father bought a 120-acre ranch in Antioch, California and became a farmer growing 30 acres of grapes.
 Gallo worked in cultivating in the farm.
 By age 12, Gallo's father sold the ranch in Antioch and moved to a small vineyard in Escalon, California.

 In the 1920s, his parents purchased a 40-acre farm near Modesto, California.
 Gallo's family also bought a 20-acre farm near Keyes.
 Gallo's father sold their grapes in Chicago.

 Gallo had two brothers, Julio Gallo (1910–1993), and Joseph Edward Gallo, Jr. (1919–2007).

-On June 21, 1933, Gallo's father shot his mother and killed himself.
+On June 21, 1933, Gallo's father shot his wife then killed himself.

 Gallo graduated from Modesto High School in Modesto, California.